flamonrose23/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 * What is the role of the database:
 It Is a collection of information that is stored and organized so that it can be easily accessed, updated and managed.

-* What is the server using to communicate with the computer of the user requesting the website
+* What is the server using to communicate with the computer of the user requesting the website:
+Communication between the client and the server occurs over the internet network through the TCP/IP protocol suite.

+## Issues with infrastructure ##

+* SPOF:
+It means Single Point of Failure explained that this infrastructure has a single server and if it fails, the website becomes unavailable.
+And to resolve this situation, load balancing shoulb be consideration a solution for this issue.

+* Downtime when maintenance needed (like deploying new code web server needs to be restarted):
+When deploying new code for example, users won’t be able to access the site during this period and a load balancer can be the solution also when website goes down.

+* Cannot scale if too much incoming traffic:
+The infrastructure cannot handle a lot of traffic especially with one server.
+So, by adding more servers, load balancing and optimization the database, considering as solutions to keep the server working efficienly and preserving good experience for user surfing on the website.